mlflow/mlflow/docs/source/tutorial-tracking.rst

   mlflow run -e hyperopt .

 This command will take several minutes to execute.
-Because this project is defined using :ref:`projects`, the runtime environment (including `Tensorflow <https://www.tensorflow.org/>` and `hyperopt<https://github.com/hyperopt/hyperopt>`) will be created automatically and then the ``hyperopt`` entry point defined in the **MLproject** file is run.
+Because this project is defined using :ref:`projects`, the runtime environment (including `Tensorflow <https://www.tensorflow.org/>`_ and `Hyperopt <https://github.com/hyperopt/hyperopt>`_) will be created automatically and then the ``hyperopt`` entry point defined in the **MLproject** file is run.
 The ``hyperopt`` entry point calls the **search_hyperopt.py** program, which repeatedly calls the ``train`` entry point in the same file, which in turn executes **train.py**.
-By default, 12 runs of 32 epochs are run.
+By default, 12 runs of 32 epochs apiece are run.

-Both **search_hyperopt.py** and **train.py** (and, for that matter, **search_random.py**) contain MLFlow logging calls, as discussed below.
+Both **search_hyperopt.py** and **train.py** (and, for that matter, **search_random.py**) contain MLflow logging calls, as discussed below.
 The example also contains several more advanced techniques, such as using child runs, automatically setting experimental tags, tracking best-to-date metrics, and so forth.
 These are not discussed in this tutorial, but the example is well worth reading.

 The ``ActiveRun`` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~